ties/compal_CH7465LG_py/README.md

 However, the related Arris TG2492 modem was submitted to the FCC.
 The FCC documents for this modem are [available][0].
-Some interesting documents (internal photos) have been mirrored to `docs/fcc`.
+Some interesting documents (internal photos) have been mirrored to `docs/fcc`. danman [performed][2] an (excellent) analysis of the modem where the procedure for extracting the content of the firmware and modifying it is discussed.
+This writeup also examines the DOCSIS certificates used.

 The modem seems to be based on the Intel Puma 6 chipset.
 There is a long thead on (perceived) performance problems caused by jitter on DSLReports.
 See [[ALL] SB6190 is a terrible modem - Intel Puma 6 / MaxLinear mistake][1]